byemaxx/MetaX/Docs/MetaX_Cookbook.md

   - **Multiple**: Outliers will be imputed by using IterativeImputer with multiple imputations method.
 It uses the IterativeImputer with a specified number (K=5) of the nearest features.

-  You can choose the outliers Imputation by *each group* or by *all samples*.
+  You can choose outlier imputation by *each group* or by *all samples*.

 - **Remove Batch Effect:**

-  - Here, you can choose a group as the batch effect, then use [<u>reCombat</u>] (https://github.com/BorgwardtLab/reComBat) for handling.
+  - Here, you can choose a group as the batch effect and then use [<u>reCombat</u>](https://github.com/BorgwardtLab/reComBat) to handle it.
 - **Data Transformation:**

   - Log2, Log10, Square root transformation, Cube root transformation and box-cox.